-Meet the editorial team
+Meet the Editorial Team

 Teresa Sanders - Editor

-Ash Gannicott - English Assistant Editor
+Ash Gannicott – Deputy Editor

-Ash Gannicott is a first year PhD/MPhil student studying English Literature at Exeter.
-With research interests focussed around disability studies, body/identity politics and performativity, his PhD thesis is looking at depictions of deafness and hearing impairment within literature, and acts of performativity surrounding disability.
-As an advocate for the use of interdisciplinary approaches in order to explore and interrogate ideas and cultures, his role of Assistant Editor in English at Exclamat!on is one in which he hopes to not only promote academic inclusivity and diversity, but to also promote Exclamat!on and the vibrant research culture of Exeter to other academics in the field of disability studies and identity politics.
+Ash Gannicott is a second year PhD/MPhil student studying English Literature at Exeter.
+With research interests focused around disability studies, body/identity politics and performativity, his PhD thesis is looking at depictions of deafness and hearing impairment within literature, and acts of performativity surrounding disability.
+As an advocate for the use of interdisciplinary approaches in order to explore and interrogate ideas and cultures, his role of Deputy Editor in English at Exclamat!on is one in which he hopes to not only promote academic inclusivity and diversity, but to also promote Exclamat!on and the vibrant research culture of Exeter to other academics in the field of disability studies and identity politics.

 Essie Karozas Dennis - Social Media Officer

 Essie Karozas-Dennis recently completed her MA in English, specialising in the cultural memory of World War Two in visual media.
 She is hoping to complete a PhD in Film Studies and pursue a career as an academic.